-Also available on PlayStation 4, and Xbox One.
+Also available on PlayStation 4, Xbox One and Nintendo Switch.

 Mutant Year Zero is a tactical strategy game mixed with an adventure game producing an interesting combination.
 Quite a few compare it directly to XCOM for its tactical and turn-based gameplay and that makes sense.
 At the same time, there is a lot more to Mutant Year Zero than just a simple clone of another tactical game.

 This is the second in my series of Humble Monthly Bundle reviews for April 2019.
 We already looked at Northgard and will follow this review up with Absolver, but it’s time to dig into Mutant Year Zero: Road to Eden.

 It’s important to note that Mutant Year Zero is based on a Tabletop Roleplaying game called Mutant so some of the mechanics will be based on that game which might have limited some of the creativity the studio had to work with, though I don’t believe that excuses these mistakes.

 The game has impressive graphics.
 The few cutscenes that are in Mutant Year Zero look great, especially the opening scene that introduces to “Dux” the Duck and “Bormin” the Boar.
 These are the two mutants that you play as at the beginning of the game that make up your initial squad.

 There are a total of five playable characters, with two human characters and three hybrids that make up the team.
 Each character is unique and looks great.
 Players will also get different sets of armor and helmets, and each will be visible on the characters, which changes the look of the character they are attached to.

 The maps themselves are nicely detailed, and that helps the game too.
 There’s perhaps too much to find, but the game heavily relies on players to fully explore each area they find themselves in, and if players enjoy scavenging Mutant Year Zero will give them a large amount of area to cover.